 This article was originally posted on Encased in Steel on 24th June 2016.
-It has been modified a little for reposting here.
+It has been edited and improved for posting here.

 I have a curved sword.
 When I fence with it, am I practising Polish sabre?